top of page

 For a working dog, this breed is much more of a "couch potato," but has high energy when motivated.
 Just by sheer virtue of this dog's size, good obedience training is important.
 While these dogs are not typically aggressive, they can easily be like a bull in a china shop when they get a burst of natural energy. - Tommy Meyerhoffer, Certified Dog Trainer and Behavioral Therapist

 While Tibetan Mastiffs are a generally healthy breed, unexpected ruh-rohs can happen to any dog at any age.
 If your pup gets hurt or sick, pet insurance can help you say ‘yes’ to the best care, even when it’s costly.
-When it comes to shopping for this breed, you’ll want to choose an insurance plan like Pumpkin plan that covers hereditary conditions Tibetan Mastiffs are prone to developing, and that can be costly to treat.
+When it comes to shopping for this breed, you’ll want to choose insurance plans like Pumpkin's, which can help cover the costs associated with the hereditary conditions Tibetan Mastiffs are prone to developing.
 While a reputable breeder will conduct genetic testing on your pup’s parents to help minimize the chances of passing down hereditary conditions, they can’t always be avoided.
 Let’s look at some common ones, and how Pumpkin Dog Insurance plans could help cover the cost of care!

 CIDN